ShivankSharma070/go-compiler/README.md

-# Go-interpreter
+# Go-Compiler
-A simple and extensible interpreter for a custom programming language, written in Go.
+A simple and extensible compiler for a custom programming language, written in Go.